Cosmology and Structure Formation

 Research Fellow

-Data analysis software for space-based missions for cosmology
+Data analysis software supporting Euclid and Rubin cosmology

 Dr. Martin Kümmel